 We recommend our clients use the Ouraring intelligent device which provides valuable information on both sleep time and quality.

 Your body requires a minimum level of certain vitamins and minerals to function.
 A deficiency in any of these can interrupt vital processes.
 This in some cases can produce symptoms in themselves.

-Our Rehab-Performance Pro programme includes a blood panel to assess Vit D, Vit B12, Iron, Magnesium, Zinc and both liver function and lipid profiles for that very reason.
+We use Thriva to test for Vit D, Vit B12, Iron, Magnesium, Zinc and both liver function and lipid profiles for that very reason.